 Today, it's just as easy to get to Buenos Aires as it is to go to Singapore.
 Even more significantly, it's just as easy for a business-person in Singapore to get to B.A. through New Zealand, and vice-versa.

-I said I was optimistic that in the future, we'd be able to bring this linkage, and New Zealand's place within it, to fruition through the development of new, exciting and mutually rewarding trade and investment relationships.
+But I'm optimistic that in the future, we'll be able to bring this linkage, and New Zealand's place within it, to fruition through the development of new, exciting and mutually rewarding trade and investment relationships.

-These are exciting developments involving Asia and South America.
-But we can't become complacent about our relationships with, or our profile in South America.
-Indeed, the recent New Zealand trade mission to South America was an important step in the Government's deliberate strategy to develop stronger relationships there.
+New relationships are not formed overnight however, and our recent trade mission to South America was an important step in the Government's deliberate strategy to develop stronger relationships there.

 At this stage of the relationship, it's important that we, and by that I mean both Government and the private sector, build New Zealand's visible identity in South America.